breadonb/Dam-Lore/README.md

 It will solve the problem for students, visitors, and parents alike to find things to do close by and contain multilingual capabilities for the vast international community.

+## User Case Available
+- User can open home page and see introduction of all the pages of the website.
+- User can navigate to mission page and have info of our mission
+- User can navigate to about page and see the info of team members